-Georgia has been a strong driver of reform over the last decade and there is a broad consensus on the policy direction among the main political parties, with a pro-reform government and population.
+Georgia has been a strong driver of reform over the last 15 years and there is a broad consensus on the policy direction among the main political parties, with a pro-reform government and population.
 Focus on developing a liberal market economy, approximation to the EU and membership of NATO.

 Georgia signed the EU Association Agreement in 2014 opening up tariff free access to the EU market for Georgian products.
-In 2017, Georgian citizens are expected to be allowed to travel to the Schengen area without a visa.
+In 2017, Georgian citizens were allowed to travel to the Schengen area without a visa.
 Georgia is a member of WTO, has ratified the Energy Charter Treaty and signed the New York Convention.

 Peaceful democratic governance since 2004.
 The United National Movement won parliamentary elections in 2004 and 2008, and presidential elections the same years.
-Georgian Dream won parliamentary elections in 2012 and 2016 and the 2013 presidential election.
-Peaceful transition of power between the main political blocks in Georgia.
+Georgian Dream won parliamentary elections in 2012 and 2016 and the 2013 and 2018 presidential elections.
+There has been a peaceful transition of power between the main political blocks in Georgia.